BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 {{<figure src="/images/astro/leo_triplet_small.jpg" link="/images/astro/leo_triplet_native.jpg" class="center" caption="M65 M64 NGC3628 from March 29, 2024 -- $60 \times 4 \mathrm{min}$ exposures (4hr total) with the α7C.
 Acquired with [INDI](https://indilib.org/index.php) + [KStars/Ekos](https://kstars.kde.org/).
 Processed with [Siril](https://siril.org/).
 Click for full resolution.">}}

-{{<figure src="/images/astro/m65.jpg" class="rightsmall" caption="M65 has a bit more of a tilt, and its bright compact core is prominent.
+{{<figure src="/images/astro/m65.jpg" class="right" caption="M65 has a bit more of a tilt, and its bright compact core is prominent.
 Big dust clouds block the star haze from this perspective.">}}
+{{<figure src="/images/astro/ngc3628.jpg" class="leftsmall" caption="NGC3628 is nearly edge-on and its dust clouds block much of the light from the galaxies stars.">}}
-A bit further and therefore a bit smaller each than the Whirlpool galaxy, there is a cluster of mutually-nearby galaxies 35 million light years away called the Leo Triplet.
+A bit further and therefore a bit smaller (each) than the Whirlpool galaxy, there is a cluster of mutually-nearby galaxies 35 million light years away called the Leo Triplet.
 At my focal length, and with a full frame sensor, I was able to capture all three in the frame without needing a mosaic.
-{{<figure src="/images/astro/ngc3628.jpg" class="leftsmall" caption="NGC3628 is nearly edge-on and its dust clouds block much of the light from the galaxies stars.">}}
 The four hours it took to capture this data is pretty close to the limit of how long I can see a target from my yard before it goes behind a tree, but I can start thinking about combining data from multiple nights.

-{{<figure src="/images/astro/m66.jpg" class="rightsmall" caption="M66 has a similar look to the Whirlpool galaxy, and both are nearly face-on.">}}
+{{<figure src="/images/astro/m66.jpg" class="right" caption="M66 has a similar look to the Whirlpool galaxy, and both are nearly face-on.">}}
 The new APS-C camera I have will in principle be able to provide better resolution, as well, but often I am limited by the stability of the air (a concept called "seeing" in astronomy) which slightly blurs out the details by refracting the light slightly in a time dependent way.
 If will be interesting to see how much better I can do next March.